MFauzanAP/Mechanism-Analysis/README.md

 - [ ] Arcs showing current angle of links
 - [ ] Isolate a single link and show the changes in its angle, velocity, and acceleration
 - [ ] Add plot for dimension changes
+- [ ] Add ability to move the offset position